Hope Not Hate: Islamic extremism

 In November 2013, the organisation unveiled research into the al-Muhajiroun Islamic extremist network.
 In a 60-page report, Gateway to Terror, it wrote that with its partner networks al-Muhajiroun had sent up to 300 fighters to Syria.
 It linked a further seventy individuals to terrorism offences or suicide bombings, and gave details of links to the Westgate shopping mall attack in Kenya, connections to al-Shabaab and a plot by French security services to kill Abu Hamza in the late 1990s.

 On 16 October 2014, the organisation launched a new blog, Generation Jihad, which it said would "be a forum to monitor, expose and understand militant jihadism and extreme Islamism".

-Once Anjem Choudary was found guilty of inviting support for the Islamic State in August 2016, Hope not Hate updated its research and revealed that Choudary and his extremist groups had motivated at least a hundred people from Britain to pursue terrorism.
+Once Anjem Choudary was found guilty of inviting support for the Islamic State in August 2016, Hope Not Hate updated its research and revealed that Choudary and his extremist groups had motivated at least a hundred people from Britain to pursue terrorism.

 More recently, it has also focused on Islamist extremists and issues of communal division, such as grooming.

-Brexit
+UK Independence Party

 In 2013, the organisation initiated a nationwide consultation among its supporters about the UK Independence Party (UKIP).
 The move attracted considerable criticism from some on the right.
 It went on to campaign vociferously against UKIP during the run-up to the 2014 European elections.

 On 20 March 2019, Catherine Blaiklock, founder of the Brexit Party, resigned from the party after The Guardian enquired about deleted anti-Muslim messages from her Twitter account from before she took on the role.
-Blaiklock's deleted tweets were recovered by Hope not Hate and passed to The Guardian.
+Blaiklock's deleted tweets were recovered by Hope Not Hate and passed to The Guardian.

-In November 2019, Hope not Hate said "An election has just been called for the 12th December 2019 and our priority is clear – we're going to be taking on Nigel Farage and his Brexit party, to make sure they don't win any seats."
-The organisation funded research, along with Best for Britain, used to encourage pro-Remain tactical voting.
+In November 2019, Hope Not Hate said "An election has just been called for the 12th December 2019 and our priority is clear – we're going to be taking on Nigel Farage and his Brexit party, to make sure they don't win any seats."
+A polling agency carried out research for Hope Not Hate and Best for Britain, that was used to produce a tool for pro-EU tactical voting.

 Antisemitism

-Hope not Hate has commented regularly on antisemitism allegations in the Labour Party.
+Hope Not Hate has commented regularly on antisemitism allegations in the Labour Party.
 In June 2019, the group condemned Lisa Forbes after she was found to have 'liked' a post on Facebook saying that Theresa May had a "Zionist Slave Master's agenda".
 In July 2019, Lowles said that there had been "an appalling lack of understanding of the hurt and fear felt by Jewish party members and the Jewish community".
 He also said that "the leadership should start listening to people like the Jewish Labour Movement and bringing forward substantial organisational and cultural change."
 In November 2019, Lowles was reported to have written to every member of Labour's National Executive Committee, urging them to bar suspended MP Chris Williamson from defending his seat at the following month's general election and to expel him from the party.